 Well what we can tell you, from what we are seeing, it is absolutely worth it.

 We all know that this generation of children are like no other; being constantly connected and increasingly financially empowered and enabled.
 Technology is fuelling these rapid changes and children are becoming more connected at a younger age than they ever were.
-In fact, our data shows us that 92% of 3-6 year olds in the UK own an internet enable mobile device, and this has increased by 10% from last year.
+In fact, our data shows us that 92% of 3-6 year olds in the UK own an internet enabled mobile device, and this has increased by 10% from last year.
 They have far greater spending power than any previous generation, and their influence power goes well beyond toys and entertainment, to holidays; two thirds of kids influence their parents, and even new cars, which 36% of kids say they influence their parents’ choice.

 And to put it into numbers according to our data, yearly expenditure on food/drinks/snacks by kids’ totals £2bn, on fashion (clothes, shoes and accessories) – £1.9bn, on new technology – £1.2bn and video games £1.1bn.

 These figures are huge and will have a massive impact on the industry as a whole.
-Failure to understand and engage with today’s children, does not affect your business today, but will ultimately affect your businesses destiny, and your ability to cultivate your next generation of consumer.
+Failure to understand and engage with today’s children, does not affect your business today, but will ultimately affect your business destiny, and your ability to cultivate your next generation of consumer.

 So how do I do this, how do I prepare myself and my business for this next generation?